Today's top five marketing challenges

 In this article, we consider what challenges are being faced by today’s marketer, and how CIM can help you to recognise and overcome them.

 Both proving and communicating the ROI of marketing activities has been a long-debated topic within the profession.
+Indeed, there has never been a more critical time to demonstrate revenue growth and ROI.
 With many senior marketers still missing out on a seat at board level, if the industry cannot make the value of marketing obvious, it risks being viewed as a cost centre and missing out on future buy-in.
+In 2017, our own research found that despite marketing being responsible for driving revenue growth of 19%, 60% of marketing directors do not believe their contribution is taken seriously in their company.

 However, this couldn’t be further from reality.
-CIM’s recent research with PwC found that the UK marketing industry generates £36.5 billion in annual Gross Value Added – but communicating this internally can be a challenge.
+CIM’s 2018 research with PwC found that the UK marketing industry generates £36.5 billion in annual Gross Value Added – but communicating this internally can be a challenge.
 Marketers must speak the same language as the board and bring numbers to the table that demonstrate exactly what marketing is delivering to the business.
-Communicating how much pipeline marketing brings to the business, and how your campaigns have contributed to business growth is crucial for getting further buy in, but gathering the best data and sharing this in an effective way is undoubtedly an obstacle for many marketers.
+Communicating how much pipeline marketing brings to the business, and how your campaigns have contributed to business growth is crucial for getting further buy in.

 2) Lack of fundamental marketing knowledge

-With the rise of marketing specialisms and non-linear career paths, Target Internet’s recent Digital Marketing Skills Benchmark found that marketers in junior roles generally lack knowledge of core marketing principals.
+As marketing as a function continues to diversify, more marketers are moving sideways into the profession from other disciplines.
+Whilst bringing a wealth of talent to the profession, the result is a worrying lack of fundamental marketing knowledge and theory.
+This is also the case for those taking up junior marketing roles.
+Target Internet’s recent Digital Marketing Skills Benchmark found that marketers in junior roles generally lack knowledge of core marketing principals.
 With enhanced technical and digital knowledge, addressing the shortage of core marketing knowledge is a challenge for marketers today more than ever.

 3) Understanding customer behaviour